mahanna90/reactomon-mahanna90/README.md

 The theme of the app is Pokemon and I use axios to fetch data from the PokeAPI (https://pokeapi.co/docs/v2).

 - I use StyledComponents for styling
-- I use axios for fetching data from API
+- I use axios for fetching data from the API
 - I use React context for persisting user data through pages
 - I use drag n drop to "catch" pokemons